LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

   Or if you prefer, download
   `the version with a responsive theme <http://introcs.cs.luc.edu/book/download/bootstrap/comp170html.zip>`_.
   Unzip, open the index file, and all the pages are perfectly set up and linked.
-  However the *search capacity does not work*.
-  We have a workaround in that we will publish.
-  It requires having a server going on your local machine....
+  However the *search capacity does not work* on a local copy, unless you have a server going on your local machine....
-  The index links will work in any case.
+  In any case, you can still find things through the table of contents and the index links.

 - `PDF file <http://introcs.cs.luc.edu/book/download/comp170.pdf>`_ in fixed paged format for printing and for somewhat prettier computer viewing if your screen is wide enough.